 Use the While command to implement a typical scripting While loop.
-It allows scripts to repeatedly execute a set of commands as long as the result of a boolean command is true.
+It allows scripts to Use While to repeatedly execute a set of commands as long as the result of a boolean command is repeat commands in a loop true.
 A boolean command is a command that returns a status of true or false, where zero is true and false is any other status.
 Typically, the boolean command used is the Test command, which evaluates boolean expressions such as string comparisons.
+None.